Last updated: May 4, 2026

 - Major rule: The extra senior exemptions are local-option benefits, not automatic statewide benefits.

-- Useful fact: Florida’s long-term resident senior exemption can wipe out the assessed value for a participating county or city levy, but only if the home met the 25-year, age, income, and first-year value rules.
+- Useful fact: Florida’s long-term resident senior exemption can wipe out the assessed value for a participating county or city levy, but only if the home meets the 25-year, age, income, and first-year value rules.

 Who qualifies

 Senior exemption rule: For the extra low-income senior exemption, at least one owner must be 65 or older, the home must already qualify for homestead, and household income must be at or below the current state income limit.
 For 2026, that limit is $38,686 in 2025 household adjusted gross income.
+This Florida limit is not the same thing as the federal poverty level.

 Who handles what